Beisfjord massacre: Legacy

 In the spring of 1946 "seven of the circa twenty SS officers that worked at the camps at Beisfjord and Øvre Jernvann, were arrested and transported to Beograd" (...)
 Everyone received the death sentence.
 Also Norwegian guards that had killed or violated prisoners, were arrested after the war and convicted", according to HL-senteret.

 In 1949 a monument in memory of the Yugoslavs [at Beisfjord] was erected.

 Reactions to the massacre

-Pål Nygaard (author and researcher) said that "Not long after the war" Nils Christie "interested himself in the Yugoslavian prisoners.
+Pål Nygaard (author and researcher) said that "Not long after the war" Nils Christie "took an interest in the Yugoslavian prisoners.
 Christie thought that research (en studie) of their prison guards, was the best way we in Norway could gain knowledge and understanding (...)
 He wanted to dig deeper where others waved off the actions [merely] as evil.
-In Norway there was little interest in reading- or listening to him.
-Killings and brutality belonged to the others, the bad: occupants. - Still it is like that".
+In Norway there was little interest in reading – or listening to him.
+Killings and brutality belonged to the others, the bad: occupants. – Still it is like that".

 A 2015 Dagbladet article was written by Guri Hjeltnes.